Every year August is the most exciting month to be in the capital of Scotland, as Edinburgh become's the UK's festival city.

 On average the Festival presents over 160 performances involving over 2,500 artists to an audience of up 400,000 each year.

 The Edinburgh Festival Fringe is the largest arts festival in the world with live theatre and comedy performances.
-Last year a total of 49,497 performances
+Each year there's anything up to 50,000 performances

-of 3,193 shows were staged in 299 venues and ticket sales reached 1.94 million.
-But more about the festival later!
+of over 3,000 shows staged in several hundred venues with ticket sales at more than two million pounds.
+But there's more about the festival and festival fringe later!

 Edinburgh from Calton Hill.
 Photo courtesy: VisitScotland